Liquidity improving, trade sizes growing

-Among the key global findings of the 2017 survey:
+Among the key global findings of the 2018 survey:

 How Institutions Are Trading ETFs:

-Who Institutions Are Trading With:
+Who Institutions Choose to Trade With:

 55% of institutions place the most emphasis on competitive pricing when selecting a liquidity provider.
 Pricing is valued twice as much as any other criteria.